DevDmitryHub/PhoneGap/README.md

 ---

 ## Sample app:
-We posted [af-cordova-ionic-demo](https://github.com/af-fess/af-cordova-ionic-demo) as separate repo in github, you can download and run it.
+We have posted [af-cordova-ionic-demo](https://github.com/af-fess/af-cordova-ionic-demo) as s separate repo in github, you can download and run it.